Cabinet of the United Kingdom: Meetings of the Cabinet

 Most cabinet meetings take place in the Cabinet Room of 10 Downing Street; however, they have been known to take place in other places.

 Despite the custom of meeting on a Thursday, after the appointment of Gordon Brown, the meeting day was switched to Tuesday.
 However, when David Cameron became prime minister, he held his cabinet meetings on Thursdays again.
-Upon Theresa May's tenure, she switched the cabinet meetings back to Tuesday.
+Under Theresa May, cabinet meetings returned to Tuesday.

-The length of meetings varies according to the style of the prime minister and political conditions, but modern meetings can be as short as 30 minutes.
-Ministers are bound by the constitutional convention of collective ministerial responsibility.
+The structure and length of meetings varies according to the style of the prime minister and political conditions.
+Modern meetings can be as short as 30 minutes.

+All ministers, including those who do not themselves sit in the cabinet (eg, more junior ministers), are bound by the constitutional convention of collective ministerial responsibility, which is sometimes called Cabinet solidarity.
+This convention requires cabinet members (and, by extension, members of the government more broadly: ministers) not to speak publicly against decisions taken by cabinet, even if they have—during the cabinet meeting or before it—been opposed to the substance of the decision made.